ganelson/inform-evolution/proposals/0038-division-of-time.md

-For the new kind, `interval` or `duration` were both possibilities, but these are relatively common words to be redefining, and they both have other interpretations (such as the interval at the theatre). `diurnality` was less likely to cause name-clashes, but also less familiar to authors born after 1450.
+For the new kind, `interval` or `duration` were both possibilities, but these are relatively common words to be redefining, and they both have other interpretations (such as the interval at the theatre). `diuturnity` was less likely to cause name-clashes, but also less familiar to authors born after 1450.